Google lets you change a cloudy sky to a clear blue one with its 'Magic Editor'

 At Google I/O 2023, the company announced a new ‘Magic Editor’ function for its Photos application.

 The feature uses AI to let users move around the subjects of a photo, and even generate parts of the image that were accidentally cut off.
+It’s being pitched as a way to ‘make complex edits easy.’

 From search in @GooglePhotos ➡️ New generative AI-powered editing 🧵↓#GoogleIO pic.twitter.com/DRXF6WMa3P